crypto-chassis/ccapi/README.md

   * Market data: coinbase, gemini, kraken, bitstamp, bitfinex, bitmex, binance-us, binance, binance-usds-futures, binance-coin-futures, huobi, huobi-usdt-swap, huobi-coin-swap, okex, erisx, kucoin, ftx, ftx-us, deribit.
   * Execution Management: coinbase, gemini, bitmex, binance-us, binance, binance-usds-futures, binance-coin-futures, huobi, huobi-usdt-swap, huobi-coin-swap, okex, erisx, kucoin, ftx, ftx-us, deribit.
   * FIX: coinbase, gemini, ftx, ftx-us.
+* A spot market making application is also provided as an end-to-end solution for liquidity providers.
 * To spur innovation and industry collaboration, this library is open for use by the public without cost.
 * For historical market data, see https://github.com/crypto-chassis/cryptochassis-api-docs.
 * Please contact us for general questions, issue reporting, consultative services, and/or custom engineering work.
 To subscribe to our mailing list, simply send us an email with subject "subscribe".